saths008/screen_timed/README.md

 # screen-timed

+Ubuntu doesn't come with a screen time tracker and much of the software available is too complex or doesn't provide a nice UI.
+This project aims to provide a screen time tracker for Ubuntu by monitoring the active windows.

 ![Screenshot 1](/docs/screenshots/week-screenshot.png)
 ![Screenshot 2](/docs/screenshots/day-screenshot.png)

+## Project Structure

+There are 2 folders:

+- daemon
+- desktop-app

-daemon folder: Linux daemon that tracks and records time spent on active applications.
+The daemon folder contains a Linux daemon that tracks and records time spent on active applications.
+The Linux daemon also comes with features such as sending screen time reminders every x minutes.
-Other features include:

-- Sending notifications every x minutes.

-deskop-app folder: Data is processed and viewable through the desktop application.
+The desktop app folder contains the desktop app which process screen time data to make it viewiable through graphs, etc.

 ## Set up of daemon